webplatform/docs/guides/the_basics_of_html/index.md

 The <code>html</code> element should always have a <code>lang</code> attribute.
 This specifies the primary language for the page.
 For example, <code>en</code> means "English", <code>fr</code> means "French".
 There are tools available to help you find the right language tag, such as Richard Ishida's [http://rishida.net/utils/subtags/ Language Subtag Lookup tool].

 Inside the <code>html</code> element, there is the <code>[[html/elements/head|head]]</code> element.
-This is a wrapper that contains information about the document ("data about the data", or ''metadata'').
+This is a wrapper that contains other information about the document such as internal or external styles and scripts.
 This is described in more detail in
 [[html/elements/head|The HTML head element]].
 Inside the <code>head</code> is the <code>[[html/elements/title|title]]</code> element, which defines the "Example page" heading in the brower's title bar.
 The <code>head</code> element should always contain a
 <code>meta</code> element with a <code>charset</code> attribute that identifies the character encoding of the page.